snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/index.md

 **The package source code can be found in the [snowplow/dbt-snowplow-utils repo](https://github.com/snowplow/dbt-snowplow-utils).**

 The package contains a handful of useful macros that can help speed up development, as well as some handy macros to rebuild the `base` level tables that each Snowplow dbt package uses internally.
+We highly recommend looking at the package [readme](https://github.com/snowplow/dbt-snowplow-utils?tab=readme-ov-file#macros) for a list of all macros in the package that may be of use in any [custom models](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md) you may build.

 :::info
 This `base` functionality and the process flow described below is only available from `snowplow-utils v0.15.0` and above.